Criminal Law and Procedure

 The University of South Australia, UniSA, is ranked in the top 10 universities nationally and amongst the very best young universities in the world.
 They offer over 200 world-class degrees that are informed by industry and delivered with a highly practical approach to teaching and learning.
 In fact, they are South Australia’s number one university for graduate careers.
 They are a valuable partner with Open Universities Australia.

-Times Higher Education Ranking 2020
+Times Higher Education Ranking 2022

 By the end of this 10-week course, you’ll be able to:

-- Discuss the scope and reach of the modern criminal law in Australia and other common law jurisdictions by reviewing some areas of criminal activity.
+- Discuss the scope and reach of the modern criminal law in Australia and other common law jurisdictions by reviewing areas of criminal activity.

-- Express understanding of the criminal trial process by reviewing the major milestones in a criminal investigation and prosecution, and the roles played by the police, prosecution and defence counsel.
+- Express understanding of the criminal trial process by reviewing the major milestones in a criminal investigation and prosecution, and the roles played by the police, prosecution, and defence counsel.

-- Elements of the Offence
+- Elements of the offence

-- Offences of Dishonesty
+- Offences of dishonesty

-No special requirements
+No eligibility requirements